ipspace/sloveniahiking/content/hikes/Kovk/Col/index.en.md

 ---
-date: 2021-03-01 19:20:00
+date: 2021-03-01 19:20:00+00:00
 delta: 320
-description: |
+description: 'Getting from Col (a village along an old Roman road) to Kovk (a scenic hilltop high above Vipava valley) is a comfortable hour-long hike with a few steeper sections -- ideal for an afternoon family stroll.

-  Getting from Col (a village along an old Roman road) to Kovk (a scenic hilltop high above Vipava valley) is a comfortable hour-long hike with a few steeper sections -- ideal for an afternoon family stroll.
+  '
 duration: 2
 height: 961
 lead: M_4_1434.JPG